Skip to content

 Planned area Rationale

-zkTLS or similar proof layer Prove on-chain that published bytes match NIST Beacon without trusting the oracle key
+zkTLS or equivalent NIST-binding proof Prove on-chain that published bytes match NIST Beacon directly, removing the residual operator trust

-Stronger authority separation Reduce key concentration for oracle and admin paths
+Stronger authority separation Reduce key concentration for admin / oracle / treasury / upgrade authorities